 As a prerequisite, it is highly recommended to have answers to the below questions before creating a goal template:

 Which subset of accounts is this goal for?
-Build an account list with this account criteria and have it saved before building a goal template.
+Build an account segment with this account criteria and have it saved before building a goal template.

 Is this a mandatory goal for CSMs and needs to be automatically deployed?
 Or can CSMs choose to start this goal as and when they deem it necessary?

-Is the goal quantifiable with any kind of available data in Freshdesk Customer Success (such as NPS)?
+Is the goal quantifiable with any kind of available data in Freshsuccess (such as NPS)?

 What are the steps (or tasks) needed to accomplish the goal?